 Dirty Shower Accessories

 Dirty shower accessories can quickly undo the good done by your daily cleanse.
 Wet loofahs, damp towels and moist bath brushes are a breeding ground for bacteria that can compromise clear skin.
-In addition to frequently washing your favourite towel, we recommend replacing your loofah every three weeks and using a body brush with natural fibres to limit the available hiding places for fungus and bacteria.
+In addition to frequently washing your favorite towel, we recommend replacing your loofah every three weeks and using a body brush with natural fibres to limit the available hiding places for fungus and bacteria.

 Heat, Friction and Sweat